-Mindat.org, a popular mineral site, states that jacinth stones (the reference of which is synonymous to hyacinths) are zircon stones that range in color from yellow-red to red-brown.
+Mindat.org, a popular mineral site, states that this stone (the reference of which is synonymous to hyacinths) can range in color from yellow-red to red-brown.
 The United States Geologic Survey site defines hyacinths as coming in yellow, orange, red and brown colors.

 Amulets containing Jacinth were thought to protect travelers against the plague and any wounds or injuries they would otherwise experience during their trip.
 The stone was also thought to insure a warm reception at any inn he visited along the way and even protect the wearer from being hit by lightning (Curious Lore of Precious Stones, pages 81 - 82).